britannic/blacklist/internal/edgeos/README.md

     String() string
 }
 ```
-Contenter is a Content interface
+Contenter is an interface for handling the different file/http data sources